West Aurora students vow 'Never Again,' honor Parkland victims

 Administrators say roughly 2,000 teens made their way onto the school's football field, spelling out the phrase "Never Again" by standing in formation.

-"It hit really hard because that just shows that that could happen to anybody, that could happen anywhere," said junior Ella Peters-Gonzalez of the Stoneman Douglas shooting, who helped organize the event.
+"It hit really hard because that just shows that it could happen to anybody.
+It could happen anywhere," said junior Ella Peters-Gonzalez of the Stoneman Douglas shooting, who helped organize the event.
 She knew one of the shooting victims from dance competitions and vows to keep speaking up until leaders hear her generation's voices.

-"We're the future of our nation and if we don't stand up for what we believe in who else is going to do it for us," asked senior Regan Jones.
+"We're the future of our nation and if we don't stand up for what we believe in, then who else is going to do it for us," asked senior Regan Jones.

 Some want tighter gun control; but others, like senior Dylan Symons, disagree with the walkout's message.